Google AI Mode

 The practical implication for publishers is that AI Mode creates a deeper zero-click risk.
 A user in AI Mode is in a conversational session; clicking out to a source page means leaving that session.
 The incentive to click through is lower than it is in a standard SERP, even with AI Overviews present.

-What AI Mode retrieves and cites
+What does AI Mode retrieve and cite?

 AI Mode’s citation behaviour follows patterns consistent with AI Overviews, with some differences that reflect the kinds of queries it handles.

-Comprehensive coverage.
+Full coverage.
 AI Mode is more often triggered by complex queries: “compare X and Y for a small business with Z constraints” rather than “what is X”.
 Content that covers a topic fully, addresses nuances, and anticipates follow-up questions is more likely to be retrieved for these queries than content written as a narrow answer to a single question.

 Authoritative sources.
 The same domain authority and E-E-A-T signals that influence AI Overviews apply here.
 Established publishers, named authors, and pages with strong backlink profiles are cited disproportionately.